A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Appendix to mst:ss:staticcorr

 \typerec*

-\begin{proof} By mutual induction on the structure of $P$ and $V$.
-Here, we analyze only Part~(1) of the theorem, as Part~(2) and Part~(3) are proven similarly:

-\begin{enumerate} \item By assumption $\Gamma;\Lambda;\Delta \cat \envR \proves P \hastype \Proc$.
-There are four cases, depending on the shape of $P$.
-We consider two representative cases.
-We omit other cases as they are similar. \begin{enumerate} \item Case $P=\inact$.
+\begin{proof} By mutual induction on the structure of $P$ and $V$. \begin{enumerate} \item By assumption, $\Gamma;\Lambda;\Delta \cat \envR \proves P \hastype \Proc$.
+We consider four representative cases; the rest are similar. \begin{enumerate} \item Case $P=\inact$.
 The only rule that can be applied here is \textsc{Nil}.
 By inversion of this rule, we have: $\Gamma;\es;\es \proves \inact$.
 We shall then prove the following judgment: